enze-chen/mi-book-2021/week_1/01/homework_01.md

 (h1:01:homework_01)=
 # Homework

+Today's "homework" is a mix of reading and programming.

 ## Reading

 To help prepare for tomorrow's tutorial on MI, please read the following papers, which can be found in [this Google Drive folder](https://drive.google.com/drive/folders/1FuZJyp1yWqoMXNs0_1s8LtSzPUwC5CpM?usp=sharing).